LESSONS / Compilations

 The Words-Gleams

-Firstly: Lawful marriage will decrease at that time, or like in Russia, it will disappear.
-Someone who flees from being tied to one woman, will remain at a loose end, and become a shepherd to forty unfortunate women.
+Firstly: Lawful marriage will decrease at that time, or, like in Russia, it will disappear.
+A man, who flees being tied to one woman and remains footloose, becomes a shepherd to forty unfortunate women.

-The Second: It is an allusion that at that time of fitnah, most of the men will perish in wars, and for a hikmah most of the children born will be girls.
-Perhaps as well, independence of women and the total freedom of women will so inflame their lust that they will acquire superiority over their menfolk as their fitrah.
-This will result in their causing their children to attract mother’s gender, and through the Ilahî command, girl children will be more numerous.”
-The Rays ( 107 )
+Its second ta’wîl: It is an allusion that, at that time of fitnah, most of the men will be killed in wars, and for a hikmah, most of the children born will be girls.
+Perhaps, since the independence of women and their total freedom will intensely inflame the lust of women, women will acquire a superiority over their men regarding their fitrah.
+Since it causes to the children’s gender to match the mother’s gender, girl children will be more numerous through the command of Allah.

 Since both Dajjals won the assistance of a secret committee of Jews which nurtures severe revenge against Islam and Christianity, and the help of another terrifying committee, which is under the veil of women's liberation, and even the Islamic Dajjal won the aid of the Mason committees by deceiving them, they will be supposed to possess tremendous power.